kubevirt/kubevirtci/cluster-provision/README.md

 ## Using gocli

 `gocli` is a tiny go binary which helps managing the containerized clusters.
-It can be used from a docker images, so no need to install it.
+It can be used from a docker image, so no need to install it.
 You can for instance use a bash alias:

 ```bash